Heartless Mountain – part 2

 You might notice that the butte for which the camp was named doesn’t appear in any of my photos.
 The ash obscured it.

-Chasing that vision of light
+Chasing that vision of light.

 My time at Heart Mountain had left me pensive on my drive back to Jackson and Grand Teton National Park.
-It had been an emotional morning morning so as I retraced my morning drive winding my way back through Yellowstone National Park, I reached a decision to take at least a small hike in the Tetons hoping some time in nature would revitalize my spirits – ashes, ankle, and altitude be damned.
+It had been an emotional morning so as I retraced my drive – winding my way back through Yellowstone National Park, I reached a decision to take at least a small hike in the Tetons hoping some time in nature would revitalize my spirits – ashes, ankle, and altitude be damned.

 Arriving at the park, I consulted my National Park Service hiking guide and settled on the climb to Hidden Falls and Inspiration Point concluding that it would be the most appropriate given the time of day.
 It was also a wise choice because this is considered one of the less strenuous hikes in Grand Teton and, while the Aleve had done its job, I remained unsure whether it might simply be masking the pain of a more severe injury.

 I was fortunate enough to find a parking space on the main lot by Jenny Lake and purchased a round trip ticket on the boat across the small glacial lake.
 The climb up the path, surrounded by conifers and with the water gently cascading beside me was precisely the soothing balm I’d sought for my agitated mind.
-For that hour or so, I released the anger I felt at the racism and xenophobia that had given rise to the injustice served against that particular minority and that I saw was again threatening to unravel the thread of American decency and aspiration.
+For that hour or so, I released the anger I felt at the racism and xenophobia that had given rise to the injustice served against the Japanese Americans and that I saw was again threatening to unravel the thread of American decency and aspiration.
 My bile rises up again as I write this but for that hour, I allowed myself to simply be.

 It didn’t matter that the falls, while lovely, were no more entrancing than Johnson Falls in Banff.